Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from

 We also assess Putin and the Russian government aspired to help Trump’s election chances when possible by discrediting Secretary Clinton and publicly contrasting her unfavorably to him.

-In August, 2016, Donald Trump’s campaign manager, Paul Manafort, had to resign because of his many past experiences working to install politicians loyal to Russian president Vladimir Putin.
-Manafort made millions of dollars working as a political consultant for Putin and the pro-Russia president of Ukraine, Viktor Yanukovych.
+In August, 2016, Donald Trump’s campaign manager, Paul Manafort, had to resign because of his many years working to install politicians loyal to Russian president Vladimir Putin.
+Manafort made millions of dollars working as a political consultant for Putin.